Illinois High School Boys Basketball Top 10 Poll

 |8

-Others receiving votes: Lincoln Way East 12.
-Proviso East 8.
-Geneva 4.
-Libertyville 3.
-Belleville East 3.
-New Trier 2.
+Others receiving votes: Lincoln Way East 19.
+Belleville East 11.
+Proviso East 7.
+Geneva 7.
+Libertyville 5.
+New Trier 5.
+Wheaton Warrenville South 4.
+Yorkville 3.
+Oswego East 2.
 O’Fallon 1.
+Bolingbrook 1.

 |School